MapRock/TimeMolecules/tutorials/time_molecules_skills/model_event_drillthrough.md

 * Need to compare models structurally?
 Use `dbo.InsertModelSimilarities`.
 * Need to enrich the transition with semantic metadata?
 Join the drill-through output to `dbo.SourceColumns`.

-If you want, I can turn this into an even tighter repo-ready page with your usual footer and wording conventions.

 [1]: https://github.com/MapRock/TimeMolecules/blob/main/tutorials/time_molecules_skills/compare_two_markov_models.md "TimeMolecules/tutorials/time_molecules_skills/compare_two_markov_models.md at main · MapRock/TimeMolecules · GitHub"
 [2]: https://github.com/MapRock/TimeMolecules/blob/main/tutorials/time_molecules_skills/how_to_add_an_adjacency_matrix.md "TimeMolecules/tutorials/time_molecules_skills/how_to_add_an_adjacency_matrix.md at main · MapRock/TimeMolecules · GitHub"